top of page

 Cholesterol: Helps to reduce cholesterol

-Immunity: Boosts immune system; decreases allergic response.
+Immunity: Boosts the immune system; decreases allergic response.

 Other: Deodorant, mastitis, mild diuretic, motion sickness, blood thinner, PMS